lostinplace/EmpyrionAPITools/README.md

 * `EmpyrionAPITools\build\EmpyrionAPITools\EmpyrionAPITools.dll`
 * `EmpyrionAPITools\build\EmpyrionAPITools\EmpyrionAPIDefinitions.dll`

 Make sure that you add references to both of them in your new project.
+Make sure that in the properties menu for each reference, "Copy Local" is set to true.

 *Note: In the future these might be compressed to a single dll, but for now there will be two*